EcoJulia/Phylo.jl/README.md

 ## Project Status

-The package is tested against the current Julia v1.1 release and v1.0.x on Linux, macOS, and Windows.
+The package is tested against the current Julia v1.1 release and v1.0.x on Linux, macOS, and Windows (though v1.0.4 fails on 64 bit windows with appveyor due to a compiler error).
 It is also tested against nightly, and currently works with v1.2 release candidates.

 ## Contributing and Questions